 Who is in the cast of The Idol?

-Along with The Weeknd and Depp, The Idol just released a slate of new actors who will be joining the cast.
-Australian singer Troye Sivan has been announced as a series regular, as has Suzanna Son and Steve Zissis.
+Along with The Weeknd and Depp, The Idol has quite the cast.
+Australian singer Troye Sivan has been announced as a series regular, as has Suzanna Son, Steve Zissis, Hari Nef and Rachel Sennot.
 In addition, Melanie Liburd, Tunde Adebimpe, Elizabeth Berkley Lauren, Nico Hiraga, and Anna Heche are joining the cast in recurring roles.
+The first trailer also provides a sneak peak of Blackpink’s Jennie, who will seemingly have a part in the series, though at this point it’s unclear how large of a part she will play.

 When is the release date?